Leonora Simonovis-Brown, PhD

 Scholarly and Creative Work

-Simonovis teaches all levels of Spanish Language and has designed and taught several upper division classes on Afro Caribbean literature and culture, Revolutionary movements in Latin America and Latin American detective fiction.
+Simonovis-Brown teaches all levels of Spanish Language and has designed and taught several upper division classes on Afro Caribbean literature and culture, revolutionary movements in Latin America and Latin American detective fiction.
 She is also an affiliated faculty with the Department of Ethnic Studies at USD and has taught Introduction to Ethnic Studies, as well as cross-listed courses for Spanish and Ethnic Studies.